grpc/proposal/A43-sdk-authorization.md

   		"type" : "object",
   		"properties": {
   			"name": {
   				"description": "The name of an authorization rule.
-It is mainly for" "monitoring and error message generation.", "type": "string"
+This name should" "be unique within the list of deny (or allow) rules.
+It is mainly" "for monitoring and error message generation.", "type": "string"
   			},
   			"source": {